Finding the Best Places to Retire Since 2006!

-Overview: Weeki Wachee and North Weeki Wachee are essentially one community and are in northwestern Florida at the southern end of the Big Bend region.
+Overview: Weeki Wachee and North Weeki Wachee are essentially one community in northwestern Florida at the southern end of the Big Bend region.
 About an hour north of Tampa, the Weeki Wachee area is south and east of the Chassahowitzka Wildlife Management Area, which is adjacent to the Gulf of Mexico.

 The area grew up around the famous Weeki Wachee Springs tourist attraction.
 This synchronized underwater mermaid show began in 1947 and reached its heyday in the 1950s and 1960s.
 Even Elvis Presley, Esther Williams and Arthur Godfrey came to Weeki Wachee to see the performance.
-These days, vacationers still come to enjoy not just mermaids but a wildlife show, boat tours and more.
+These days, vacationers still come not to just see mermaids but also a wildlife show, boat tours and more.
 This tourism is what keeps Weeki Wachee economically viable.
-Businesses - dentists, hardware stores, pizza places, liquor stores, dry cleaners, veterinarians and the like - are primarily spread out along a couple of main arteries as there is no defined downtown.
+Businesses - dentists, hardware stores, pizza places, liquor stores, dry cleaners, veterinarians and the like - are spread out along a couple of main arteries as there is no defined downtown.
 The Shoppes at GlenLakes is a nicer strip mall with a Publix.